German–Israeli Society

 The German–Israeli Society (Deutsch-Israelische Gesellschaft (DIG); Hebrew: ʾAgudat-ha-Yedidut-Germaniah-Yisraʾel) is an organization in Germany that promotes relations with Israel.
+It is headed by Volker Beck since 2022.

 History

-The Society emerged from the German-Israeli Study Groups (DIS), which had existed since 1957 at the Freie Universität and the Kirchliche Hochschule in West Berlin and at eight universities in the Federal Republic of Germany.
+The Society emerged from the German-Israeli Study Groups (DIS), which had existed since 1957 at the Freie Universität and since 1960 at the Kirchliche Hochschule in West Berlin and at 17 universities in the Federal Republic of Germany.
 The DIS at the Church University was strongly influenced by its rector, theology professor Rolf Rendtorff.
 In the summer of 1963, together with like-minded people, he began to convince various members of the Bundestag in Bonn of the need to establish diplomatic relations with the State of Israel.